johnwmillr/LyricsGenius/docs/src/usage.rst

    # Include hits thought to be non-songs (e.g. track lists)
    genius.skip_non_songs = False

-   # Exclude songs with these words in their title
+   # Exclude songs with these words/phrases in their title (case-insensitive)
    genius.excluded_terms = ["(Remix)", "(Live)"]

 You can also call the package from the command line: